 - You must take out a mortgage of at least 70% of the purchase price or the final value of the property once built.
 You must not hold more than 30% equity in the property once built to qualify.

 When Does the Help to Buy Scheme End?

-The expanded Help to Buy scheme will run until 31 December 2022.
-However, this date may be extended to further stimulate the ever-present need for the construction of new properties.
+The expanded Help to Buy scheme will run until the end of 2023.

 How Can I Apply?

 To apply for the scheme employed people need to apply through revenue via My Account and self-employed people through Revenue Online System (ROS).
 For more details on the Help to Buy Scheme visit Revenue.ie

 Register with Revenue’s myAccount service.
 You will need your PPS number, date of birth, phone number, email and home address.

 Revenue will pay your refund directly to your builder/developer and deduct the cost from your property.

 I’m Self-employed.
 What do I Need to Apply?